Co-director: Information eXperience Lab

 n.d.
 1988 Politechnika Łódzka, Computer Science

 M.Eng.
-1985 Politechnika Łódzka, Electrical Eng.
+1985 Politechnika Łódzka, Computer & Electrical Eng.
+(Control Engineering)

 ART & HOBBY

 I am an avid photographer with artistic ambitions.
 My recent galleries: Cogitationes Aqua | Ramis Neuronis | Jazz musicians-1 | part-2 .
-I also like to create electronic sounds, ski in high mountains and dance.
+(If I have time…) I like to play synthesizers and create sounds, to ski in high mountains and dance.

 Video Introduction